 Following the Final Statement of the 14th Berlin Open Access Conference which validated Transformative Agreements as a viable and effective method to accelerate the transition to open access, uptake of this strategy has grown considerably.
-The ESAC Registry of Transformative Agreements now counts more than 80 such agreements, negotiated in 16 different countries with 22 publishers large and small, leading to the publication of close to 50,000 articles immediately open access.
+The ESAC Registry of Transformative Agreements now counts more than 170 such agreements, negotiated in 22 different countries with 38 publishers large and small, leading to the publication of over 90,000 articles immediately open access in 2020.

 Members of the OA2020 community have established the LMIC Working Group which is now gathering quantitative and qualitative information on the financial and publishing interaction of Low and Middle Income Countries with commercial publishers.
 With such data, the community will be in a better position to propose and secure appropriate mechanisms to ensure that scholars everywhere benefit from the transition of subscription journals to open access.
 Read more about their work here.

 Participants in OA2020 who are negotiating Transformative Agreements have validated the ESAC guidelines to orient institutions, consortia and other entities in the nature and objectives of these agreements.

 Many among the OA2020 community have developed negotiation principles, roadmaps and toolkits to guide their own actions and help others build similar strategies.
 These highly useful resources are shared on the ESAC and OA2020 websites.